Skyzo69/clown/README.md

 # DISCORD CLOWN BOT 🤡

-**_A clown Discord bot to automate conversations with costume dialogs, dynamic and costume replies, a featuring human-like randomized timing patterns, support multi account, More natural and accurate, without using tokens from an AI API.
+**_A clown Discord bot to automate conversations with costume dialogs, dynamic and costume replies, a featuring human-like randomized timing patterns, support multi account, More natural and accurate.
 If you're too lazy to be a clown on Discord, you can use this script._**

 ---